 b.
 In the second step, use the angle and power estimates, i.e. the discrete PAS of N azimuth and elevation directions and power values in conjunction with a 4x4 DUT sampling array for beamforming with the conventional Bartlett beamformer to estimate the “measured PAS seen by DUT” for PSP calculation.

-6. Evaluate the reference OTA PAS for the 4x4 DUT array by applying the conventional Bartlett beamformer to the OTA probe weights and the strongest beam from the code book of 128 beam-grid with 4x4 DUT sampling array.
+6. Evaluate the reference OTA PAS for the 4x4 DUT array by applying the conventional Bartlett beamformer.
+The theoretical PAS as reference is calculated for the ideal channel model as

+Prβ=aH(β)∮a(β) P(β)aH(β)dβa(β)

+where a(β) is the array steering vector of the 4x4 DUT array and P(β) is the PAS of the reference channel model.

 7. Calculate total variation distance (Dp) from the reference and measured PAS.
 Mathematically,